Chemical Industry & Chemical Engineering Quarterly

 Theoretical part.
 It gives, if necessary, the theoretical basis of the work performed, such as models etc.

 Results and Discussion.
 Results should be presented concisely, with tables or illustrations for clarity.
-The significance of the findings should be discussed without repetition of the material in the Introduction.
+Extensive citation and discussion of the published literature should be avoided.
+Hence, the significance of the findings should be discussed without repetition of the material in the Introduction.
 Adequate indication of the level of experimental error and the statistical significance of the results should be given.
 The number of illustrations, graphs and chemical formulae used must be kept to a minimum.

 Conclusion.
 It should indicate the significant contribution of the manuscript with its applications (maximum 200 words).